 - When are the muffins done?
 Take the baking time given in the recipe as your guide and check five minutes earlier.
 See if the tester or toothpick comes out clean.
 All ovens are different, so it might take a few minutes more or less than specified.

-Kitchen notes
+Kitchen Notes

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Light mixing: you mustn't overmix the muffin batter.